The Best Phi Phi Viewpoints To Hike

-One of the best things to do on Phi Phi Island is visit the awesome Phi Phi viewpoints.
-You can hike up to mountains with different routes.
-You can get the most beautiful and memorable pictures for your trips, smashing the Instagram.
-The viewpoints are formation of 2 enormous mountains with divided a strip of sand.
+One of the best things to do on Phi Phi Island is to visit the awesome Phi Phi viewpoints.
+Such as Phi Phi viewpoint 1 and 2, and other epic points on the island.
+You can get the most beautiful and memorable pictures for your trips, smashing Instagram.
+The best viewpoints on Phi Phi are a formation of 2 enormous mountains with divided a strip of sand.
 There are many hotels and rooms near the strip of sand.
-You will have seen the typical photo from the best Phi Phi viewpoints.
+You will have seen the typical photo from the best Phi Phi island viewpoints.
 There is more than one viewpoint of Koh Phi Phi.
 The elevation of viewpoints on Phi Phi start from 173 meters to 568 meters and it is a 1.4 – 1.9 miles hike.
-So expect a sweet hike on Phi Phi.
+So expect a sweet Phi Phi viewpoint hike.

 Koh Phi Phi Viewpoint 1

 To reach the viewpoint 1 on Phi Phi you have to start from Tonsai Village and follow the Tsunami Evacuation Route to viewpoint 1 signs.
 While you hike all the way up to the viewpoint, during the hike you will find some places to rest and make photos.
 The hike covered with colossal greenery.

 This is one of the best viewpoints on Phi Phi to hike to, make sure you take water and the good ‘ol’ camera.

 Love these, you will love the Koh Nang Yuan Viewpoint.

 The trial also has some concrete statues of chickens and little animals and also has wooden sign boards saying, ‘I Love Phi Phi’.
 There is no way that one can get lost during the hike as there are many sign boards showing the direction.
 Phi Phi viewpoint 1 is one of the best in the island.

 The trail is a paved pathway so don’t have to worry about getting lost as well.